Amithgowda0903/Model-Training-Object-Detection-/README.md

 ---

-### 📌 Key Points:

 * The `path:` field points to your **dataset root folder**.
 * `train`, `val`, `test` are **relative paths** inside that dataset folder.
 * `nc` = number of classes (here = 3).
 * `names` = list of class names in the **same order** as your `classes.txt` used in LabelImg.

-> ⚠️ Important: If you don’t create this `data.yaml`, YOLO won’t know what classes exist or where your dataset is stored.
+> Important: If you don’t create this `data.yaml`, YOLO won’t know what classes exist or where your dataset is stored.

 ---